Editor in chief

 Grace Akello, PhD (Gulu University, Uganda)

-Joop de Jong, MD, PhD (Free University, Amsterdam, the Netherlands & Boston University, Boston, USA)
+Joop de Jong, MD, PhD (University of Amsterdam, Amsterdam, the Netherlands & Boston University, Boston, USA)

 Kaz de Jong, MA (Medicins Sans Frontières, Amsterdam, the Netherlands)